Aloe Vera For Rash: Benefits And How To Use

 2. Enzymes

-The enzymes present in aloe vera are responsible for getting rid of the dead skin.
 Keratin holds together the dead skin on your face, and the enzymes help break down this keratin which, in turn, leaves your skin looking fresh and youthful.

 3. Vitamin A

-Vitamin A helps in the skin’s recovery after any damage (such as minor cuts and wounds) and increases the skin’s immune response.
+after any damage (such as minor cuts and wounds) and increases the skin’s immune response.
 As a result, your skin is less likely to develop acne or rashes.
 Vitamin A also helps increase cell production – which means that new skin cells rapidly replace the dead skin.

 4. Vitamin C

 Vitamin C’s primary function is to maintain an even skin tone.
-Problems like hyperpigmentationi XA harmless skin condition where you develop dark patches on the skin due to excess melanin production. , tanning, and brown spotting can affect the skin on your face.
+Problems like hyperpigmentationi A harmless skin condition where you develop dark patches on the skin due to excess melanin production. , tanning, and brown spotting can affect the skin on your face.
 With vitamin C, you can look forward to an even skin tone, as well as protection from UV rays, which harm your skin and cause sun damage.

 Now that you know how aloe vera works to improve your skin, let’s check out how you can use it to treat a rash.